iliedragos/PushOverWatchdog/README.md

 FM Monitor
 ```

-Use this panel to configure your Pushover credentials and monitoring settings.
+Use this panel to configure your notifications and monitoring settings.

 ---